James Pearce is a registered paramedic and registered nurse.

 He has taught in paramedicine, nursing and medicine programs at a number of different universities including the Australian Catholic University, University of South Australia, University of Wollongong, Griffith University and Flinders University.

-He is currently holds full academic status as a lecturer with the College of Medicine and Public Health Paramedic Unit at Flinders University and is a fellow of Paramedics Australasia.
-He holds a current Australian Resuscitation Council Advanced Life Support Level 2 certification.
+He is currently a Lecturer in Paramedic Science with the College of Medicine and Public Health.
+He is a fellow of the Australasian College of Paramedicine and holds current Australian Resuscitation Council Advanced Life Support Level 2 certification.

 James is currently a PhD candidate investigating the care of patients with invasive meningococcal disease by emergency medical service clinicians.